 Plan on arriving for the interview on time or a few minutes early.
-Late arrival for a job interview is NEVER excusable.
+Late arrival for a job interview is never

-Greet the interviewer by his/her surname if you are sure of the pronunciation i.e. Mr. Taylor, Mrs. Wilson
+Greet the interviewer by their surname if you are sure of the pronunciation.
+(Mr. Taylor, Mrs. Wilson)

 Look your prospective employer in the eyes while you are talking to him/her.

 Follow the interviewer’s leads, but try to get the interviewer to describe the position and duties to you early in the interview so that you can relate your background and skills to the position.